 Prior to this offering, we have been operated as a wholly owned subsidiary of EMC.
-Immediately following this offering and subject to the closing of the Intel investment and the purchase of our Class A common stock by Cisco from EMC, EMC will continue to own approximately 87% of our common stock (approximately 35% of our Class A common stock and 100% of our Class B common stock) and will control approximately 98% of the combined voting power of our common stock.
-If the underwriters' over-allotment option is exercised in full, immediately following this offering and subject to the closing of the Intel investment and the purchase of our Class A common stock by Cisco from EMC, EMC will own approximately 86% of our common stock (approximately 33% of our Class A common stock and 100% of our Class B common stock and 100% of our Class B common stock and 100% of our Class B common stock) and will control approximately 86% of our common stock (approximately 33% of our Class A common stock and 100% of our Class B common stock) and will control approximately 98% of the combined voting power of our common stock.
+Immediately following this offering, EMC will continue to own approximately 89% of our common stock (43% of our Class A common stock and 100% of our Class B common stock) and will control 99% of the combined voting power of our common stock.
+If the underwriters' over-allotment option is exercised in full, immediately following this offering, EMC will own approximately 88% of our common stock (41% of our Class A common stock and 100% of our Class B common stock) and will control 98% of the combined voting power of our common stock (41% of our Class A common stock and 100% of our Class B common stock) and will control 98% of the combined voting power of our common stock.
 EMC will continue to have the power acting alone to approve any action requiring a vote of the majority of our voting shares and to elect all our directors.
 In addition, until the first date on which EMC or its successor-in-interest ceases to beneficially own 20% or more of the outstanding shares of our common stock, the prior affirmative vote or written consent of EMC as the holder of our Class B common stock or its successor-in-interest will be required for us to authorize a number of significant actions, as set forth below under "Description of Capital Stock-Approval Rights of Holders of Class B Common Stock."

 Since our acquisition by EMC in 2004, we have entered into a number of agreements with EMC in the ordinary course of business relating to our business and our relationship with EMC.
 We also will enter into certain agreements with EMC relating to this offering and our relationship with EMC after this offering.
 The material terms of such agreements with EMC relating to our historical relationship, this offering and our relationship with EMC after this offering are described below.
 We do not currently expect to enter into any additional agreements or other transactions with EMC, outside the ordinary course, or any of our directors, officers or other affiliates other than those specified below.
-However, in the future, in accordance with Delaware law, any contract or transaction between us and one of our directors or officers or other or officer or has a financial interest, will either be approved by the stockholders, a majority of the disinterested members of our board or a committee of our board that authorizes such contracts or transactions or must be fair to us as of the time our directors, a committee of our directors or our stockholders approve the contract or transaction.
+However, in the future, in accordance with Delaware law, any contract or transaction between us and one of our directors or officers or between us and any corporation, partnership, association or any other organization in which one or more of our directors or officers is a director or officer or has a financial interest, will either be approved by the stockholders, a majority of the disinterested members of our board or a committee of our board that authorizes such contracts or transactions or must be fair to us as of the time our directors, a committee of our directors or our stockholders approve the contract or transaction.
 In addition, any transactions with directors, officers or other affiliates will be subject to requirements of the Sarbanes-Oxley Act and SEC rules and regulations.